 A crucial learning from the Death Penalty Research Project was the dearth of quality legal representation for death row prisoners.
 Towards this end, one of the earliest tasks undertaken by Project 39A was securing quality pro bono legal representation for indigent death row prisoners.
 Our litigation team comprises 7 litigation and 2 mitigation associates.
 We are involved in the cases of over 50 prisoners on death row from across 12 states.
 While we currently practice predominantly in the Supreme Court, our litigation is expanding to providing assistance in cases in various High Courts on issues such as, access to prisoners’ health records, urging juvenility claims, and improper rejections of mercy petitions.

 From the defense of individual death row prisoners to challenging systemic and institutional problems in the justice system, it is our endeavour to engage with the criminal justice system in meaningful ways.
 Small yet significant victories in the past have been the due process requirements in issuing death warrants laid down by the Supreme Court in Shabnam v.
-Union of India (May 2015) and a successful review of a decision of a Constitution Bench of the Supreme Court in Md.
-Arif v.
-Union of India to secure the relief of an open court review for death row prisoners whose curatives have been dismissed (January 2016).
-We have managed to secure the acquittal of one prisoner on death row, and the commutation of 4 prisoners.
+Union of India (May 2015) and a successful review of a decision of a Constitution Bench of the Supreme Court in Mohd.
+Arif @ Ashfaq v.
+The Registrar, Supreme Court of India & Others to secure the relief of an open court review for death row prisoners whose curatives have been dismissed (January 2016).

 Ensuring equal attention to arguments on both conviction and sentencing is integral to Project 39A’s litigation ethic.
 This requires us to conduct robust mitigation investigations through extensive interviews with prisoners and informants in their lives.
 To provide a nuanced understanding of prisoners’ backgrounds, we seek advice from experts in related fields such as social work, psychiatry, and developmental psychology.
 Another central component is maintaining regular communication with the prisoners we represent, through letters and prison visits.